Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/api-node/add-a-new-api-node.md

-# Add a new API Node
+# Add a New API Node

 **To add an API node, follow these steps**: